 There are multiple endowed scholarships available to students majoring in computer science.
 Additional details can be found at http://undergrad.cs.umd.edu/scholarships.

 Students may find employment as tutors, as undergraduate teaching assistants, or as members of the department's laboratory staff.
 Professors may also have funds to hire undergraduates to assist in research.
-Many students also participate in internship experiences, working in the computer industry during the summer after their sophomore and/or junior years.
+Many students also participate in internship experiences, working in the computing industry during the summer after their sophomore and/or junior years.

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu.